nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/developing/code_base.rst

 There are two main types of Git repositories in the |NCS| repository set:

-* nRF repositories
+nRF repositories
+  These repositories have the following characteristics:

   * Created, developed, and maintained by Nordic.
   * Usually licensed for use on Nordic products only.

+  nRF repositories are stand-alone and have no upstreams, since they are unique to the |NCS|.
+  Some examples of repositories of this type are:

+  * `sdk-nrf`_: The main repository for Nordic-developed software.
+  * `sdk-nrfxlib`_: A repository containing linkable libraries developed by Nordic.

-* OSS repositories
+OSS repositories
+  These repositories have the following characteristics:

   * Created and maintained by Nordic.
   * Soft forks of open-source projects.
   * Typically contain a small set of changes that are specific to |NCS|.
   * Updated ("upmerged") regularly with the latest changes from the open source project.

-nRF repositories are stand-alone and have no upstreams, since they are unique to the |NCS|.
-Some examples of repositories of this type are:

-* `sdk-nrf`_: The main repository for Nordic-developed software.
-* `sdk-nrfxlib`_: A repository containing linkable libraries developed by Nordic.

-OSS repositories, on the other hand, are typically soft forks of an upstream open source project, which Nordic maintains in order to keep a small set of changes that do not belong, or have not been merged, to the upstream official open-source repository.
+  OSS repositories are typically soft forks of an upstream open source project, which Nordic maintains in order to keep a small set of changes that do not belong, or have not been merged, to the upstream official open-source repository.
   For example:

   * `sdk-zephyr`_ is a soft fork (and therefore a downstream) of the upstream official `Zephyr repository`_.
   * `sdk-mcuboot`_ is a soft fork (and therefore a downstream) of the upstream official `MCUboot repository`_.

+  See also :ref:`dm-oss-downstreams` and :ref:`dm-oss-userdata` for more information about how these repositories are maintained.

+From Zephyr perspective, all these repositories are considered :ref:`external modules <zephyr:modules>`.

+.. _dm_repo_structure:

 Repository structure
 ********************